Spring Cleaning and Easy Kitchen Updates

 By the stove I keep handy things for cooking on a pedestal plate~oil, seasonings, spices.
 Even the water faucet cleans up nicely!

-Inspired by a Kelli Folsom online art class
+My art inspired by a Kelli Folsom online art class

 The paintings are done by me.
 The blue bowl and oranges is from a Kelli Folsom online art class.
 Since I do love chickens, this painting is just for fun.

-Chicken painting
+My Chicken painting

 There is something fun about re-arranging items in your home.
 It’s easy to leave things as is, but mixing it up helps stimulate my creative juices.
 I am enjoying my much cleaner kitchen and the new look in the cooking area.